-'ABLA f Arabic
+'Abla f Arabic

 in Arabic.
 The 7th-century Arabic poet Antara dedicated much of his poetry to a woman named Abla.

-AENEAS m Roman Mythology
+Aeneas m Roman Mythology

 Latin form of the Greek name Αἰνείας (Aineias)

 , derived from Greek αἴνη (aine)

 .
 In Greek legend he was a son of Aphrodite

 and was one of the chief heroes who defended Troy from the Greeks.
 The Roman poet Virgil

 , in which Aeneas travels to Italy and founds the Roman state.

-AGATHA f English, Ancient Greek (Latinized)
+Agatha f English, Ancient Greek (Latinized)

 Latinized form of the Greek name Ἀγαθή (Agathe)

 , derived from Greek ἀγαθός (agathos)

 .
 Saint Agatha was a 3rd-century martyr from Sicily who was tortured and killed after spurning the advances of a Roman official.
 The saint was widely revered in the Middle Ages, and her name has been used throughout Christian Europe (in various spellings).
 The mystery writer Agatha Christie (1890-1976) was a famous modern bearer of this name.

-ALBENA f Bulgarian
+Albena f Bulgarian

 Created by Bulgarian writer Yordan Yovkov for the heroine in his drama Albena

 , the name of a type of peony (a flowering plant).

-ALBERT m English, French, Catalan, German, Polish, Russian, Dutch, Swedish, Norwegian, Danish, Icelandic, Romanian, Hungarian, Ancient Germanic
+Albert m English, French, Catalan, German, Polish, Russian, Dutch, Swedish, Norwegian, Danish, Icelandic, Finnish, Romanian, Hungarian, Ancient Germanic

 From the Germanic name Adalbert

-, which was composed of the elements adal
+, composed of the elements adal

 "noble" and beraht